AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 ## Requirements

 These instructions were tested on a clean Windows 10 installation (and with the specific requirements noted below).
 Please note that for the installation of the prerequisites (Anaconda Python) you may need to disable Windows' virus and malware protection—otherwise the installation takes forever (at least in a VirtualBox VM).
-To do so, open the Windows Settings and then, under "Updates & Security > Windows Security > Virus & threat protection > Virus & threat protection settings > Manage settings" (temporarily) diable "Real-time protection".
+To do so, open the Windows Settings and then, under "Updates & Security > Windows Security > Virus & threat protection > Virus & threat protection settings > Manage settings" (temporarily) disable "Real-time protection".

 ### Repository